Justin Timberlake Just Broke The Law Big Time

 The "Sexyback" singer was so excited about voting that he took a picture in the polling booth.
 Taking photographs in the actual booth — even one teeny tiny celebrity Instagram — is apparently illegal in his home state of Tennessee, where the singer voted.

-That one photo could have had big consequences: the Shelby County District Attorney's Office (who monitors polling procedures in Memphis) told TMZ that this seemingly small offence can come with up to 30 days of jail time.
+That one photo can have big consequences: the Shelby County District Attorney's Office (who monitors polling procedures in Memphis) told TMZ that this seemingly small offense can come with up to 30 days of jail time.

 Lucky for JT, an official from the elections board also told the site that the star should be "commended" for his efforts to get fans to vote.